Most of the numbers and stats on greenhouse gas emissions in the past have been for the country/national, or global level.

 - All these stats and figures point to cities, and specifically the most well developed, urbanized and affluent cities, being a focus if we want to address climate change and global warming in the future

 - Every city has it’s own GHG emission and carbon footprint profile though – so each city needs a different approach/strategy, and solutions.
-Mitigation (reducing emissions), adaptation and sequestration are all options
+Mitigation (reducing emissions), adaptation and sequestration are some of the most commonly mentioned all options

 - You can read more about how cities might be able to reduce emissions and address climate change in the future in this guide